 The "eww factor" is strong when one reads current translations of Genesis 3:16.
 There's a reason for that.
 There are many errors in them.
 But God's word from the Hebrew text brings positive news!
-Read more in our blog library.
-Also.
 We are building our library of posts as we approach 3/16/2020 which will be Public Launch Day for the TRU316 PROJECT!
 Look for the blog tab at the top of this page.
 Or study research findings in our book on those troublesome passages on women and men in the Old and New Testaments.

 Having rediscovered the true meaning of Genesis 3:16, first we pray for change and then we say "Correct your translations!"